mauriziocescon/myws/README.md

 - start the host app.

 For development, you can run `npm run start host` and lazy load all the parts.

+## Information

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.